FeliciaFredlund/trackinstall/README.md

 Install the project by:
 ```
 git clone https://github.com/FeliciaFredlund/trackinstall
-cd trackinstall
 ```

-Run it with:
+Run it with (from inside project folder):
 ```
 go build
 ./trackinstall